Ayms/node-Tor/README.md

 node-Tor
 ===

-Node.js Javascript implementation of the Tor anonymizer project (The Onion Router https://www.torproject.org/)
+Node.js Javascript implementation of a Tor (or Tor like) anonymizer network (The Onion Router https://www.torproject.org/)

 ## Presentation:

-This is an unofficial implementation of the Tor protocol (Onion Proxy and Onion Router) which anonymizes communications via the Tor network.
-This allows to simply connect to the Tor network and use it, as well as adding nodes into the network.
+This is an unofficial implementation of the Tor (or Tor like) protocol (Onion Proxy and Onion Router) which anonymizes communications via the Tor (or Tor like) network.
+This allows to simply connect to the Tor (or Tor like) network and use it, as well as creating and adding nodes into the network.

 ## Install :